 This role ensures that regardless of circumstances or estate organisation, everyone has someone responsible to manage their financial affairs and ensure loved ones receive their share of the remaining assets.

-A public trustee will work out how to divide up your estate if you die without putting a Will in place, without naming an Executor or putting enduring powers in place with a Power of Attorney.
-Below, we cover the estate administration services offered by a public trustee:
+A Public Trustee will work out how to divide up your estate if you die without putting a Will in place, without naming an Executor or putting enduring powers in place with a Power of Attorney.
+Below, we cover the estate administration services offered by a Public Trustee.

-The public trustee body will organise any end of life or funeral arrangements if they have been appointed as an Executor of an Estate to someone who dies intestate.
+The public trustee body will organise any end-of-life or funeral arrangements if they have been appointed as an Executor of an Estate to someone who dies intestate.
 This includes administering deceased estates, attorney services and overseeing trusts or other court orders.

 While Public Trustees were established by the government to provide this essential estate administration service, they operate under a commercial model.
 This means they receive their income via client fees, or via commissions and fees from administering deceased estates or trusts.

-There is no blanket fee for services provided by Public Trustees in Australia because each operates independently in their own state or territory.
+There is no blanket fee for services provided by Public Trustees in Australia because each operates independently in their state or territory.